top of page

 The Classique du Mans 24h is a four-day spectacular that pays tribute to the classic racing cars that made history throughout the years of the le Mans 24h endurance race.

 Held in alternate years, the 2025 event follows on from the centenary of the main le Mans 24h Endurance Race which was commemorated in 2024.
+From this year however, la Classique has proved so popular amongst historic racers and classic car enthusiasts that is is to become an annual event.

-Tickets have been reserved to attend the event on Friday 4th July, which is a day for parades and exhibitions; and on the circuit, for testing and qualifying for the races scheduled to take place on Saturday through to Sunday.
+My ticket was to attend the event on Friday 4th July, which is a day for parades and exhibitions; and on the circuit, for testing and qualifying for the races scheduled to take place on Saturday through to Sunday.